Author Archives: HVAC Webmasters

 HVAC Long-Tail Keywords: Definition + Ranking Methods

-Long-tail keywords are extended queries users submit through search engines like Google.
-For example, instead of a base term like hvac repair, the user may search for a long-tail phrase like signs you need hvac repair.
+Long-tail keywords are extended queries people search for on Google and other platforms.
+For example, instead of a base term like hvac repair, the user may search for a long-tail phrase like rheem heat pump leak repair spokane wa.

-Long-tail keywords account for more than half of your company’s organic search traffic, making them more important than “primary” keywords.
+Long-tail keywords account for over half of your company’s organic search traffic, making them more valuable than “primary” keywords.

 How HVAC Websites Can Benefit From Long-Tail Keywords

-And even for big, well-established HVAC businesses, it’s a full-time job ensuring they stay at the top of search results for high-volume keywords like hvac repairhvac maintenance, and hvac installation.
+Even for big, well-established HVAC businesses, maintaining visibility on the top of search results for high-volume keywords like hvac repairhvac maintenance, and hvac installation requires consistent efforts.

 Another factor is domain age.
-Sites registered ten years ago respond faster to search engine optimization, while brand-new domains may take up to 6 months to compete for high-competition keywords.
+Sites registered ten years ago or more respond faster to search engine optimization, while brand-new domains may take up to 6 months to compete for high-competition keywords.

-Long-tail keywords are lower competition, but new sites can rank for them quickly.
-In the following post, HVAC Webmasters outlines the importance of long-tail keywords for HVAC contractors.
+Conversely, long-tail keywords are less competitive, so new sites can rank for them quickly.
+My post below will dive into the specifics of long-tail keywords for HVAC companies.

 Long-Tail Keywords Explained